 Directory genscat/support/grib contains the shell script make.grib.lib.
 It unzips, untars, and compiles the GRIB library file which is downloaded from ECMWF and placed into this directory.
 This script is part of the genscat make system and it is automatically invoked when compiling genscat.
-The current version assumes GRIB version 000320, but later versions (or earlier, but not earlier than 000220) can be used if the reference to directory gribex_000320 is set to the appropriate version in script make.grib.lib.
+The current version is tested with GRIB version 000360, but later versions (or earlier, but not earlier than 000220) can be used.
 However, AWDP is not tested with later versions.

 GRIB file handling at the lowest level is difficult to achieve.
-Therefore some routines were coded in C. These routines are collected in library gribio (see also section 8.4).
+Therefore some routines were coded in C. These routines are collected in library gribio (see also section 9.4).
 Its source code is located in file gribio.c in subdirectory genscat/support/grib.
 Compilation is done within the genscat make system and requires no further action from the user (see 2.3.5).